rolkra/rolkra.github.io/_posts/2022-11-11-explore-making-of.md

 This will start a shiny app that let's you do interactive data exploration.

-To get more options and possibilities these users will switch to coding using just a handful of simple functions of the {explore} package.
-After a while these new R users will naturally go into the direction of reproducible datascience with rmarkdown and will discover new packages like {dplyr}, {ggplot2}, {tidyr}
+To get more options and possibilities these new R users will switch to coding using just a handful of simple functions of the {explore} package.
+After a while they  will naturally go into the direction of reproducible datascience with rmarkdown/quarto and will discover new packages like {dplyr}, {ggplot2}, {tidyr}

 So I believe the {explore} package offers an easy learning path, specially for people coming from a GUI, to have a successful start with R and stay with it in the long run.

-I always wanted to record a "hands-on" video of {explore} and put it on YouTube, but didn't find the time.
+To support teaching I always wanted to record a "hands-on" video of {explore} and put it on YouTube, but didn't find the time.
 But luckily, someone else did it:

 <https://www.youtube.com/watch?v=j1pkPsjYw5s&t=61s>

 ![YouTube](../images/explore-youtube.png)

 Thank's a lot!

 ## Version 1.0.0

-So 2 ½ years after putting the first version on CRAN (and 17 updates), I now finalized version 1.0.0.
+So 3 ½ years after putting the first version on CRAN (and 17 updates), I now finalized version 1.0.0.

 Enjoy!